sergriabkin/emergency-dashboard/README.md

 - [x] **Search Optimization**: Leveraged Elasticsearch's capabilities to ensure fast and accurate search queries.

 ### Optional Tasks
-- [ ] **Real-Time Dashboard**:
+- [x] **Real-Time Dashboard**:
    - WebSocket Integration: *Done*.
-   - UI Implementation: *Pending*.
-A simple UI using Thymeleaf to visualize real-time updates is partly implemented.
+   - UI Implementation: *Done*.
+A simple UI using Thymeleaf to visualize real-time updates is implemented.

 ### Dockerization
 - [x] **Docker Setup**: The application and Elasticsearch have been dockerized, enhancing portability and ease of deployment.
 Instructions for using Docker Compose are provided to run the application alongside Elasticsearch with minimal setup.